The natural way of farming using worm castings or vermicompost

-The 4th international conference on slow- and controlled-release and stabilized fertilizers followed by the annual event on world exhibition for high-tech agricultural inputs and technology will be held in Beijing in early April this year.
+The 4th international conference on slow- and controlled-release and stabilized fertilizers followed by the annual world exhibition for high-tech agricultural inputs and technology will be held in Beijing in early April this year.
 It can be predicted that there will be many new products and technologies shown in the fertilizer industry.

 Recent edition Nov/Dec 2015 of the New AG International magazine questions: “Has greenhouse technology passed its optimum point?”
-Now, very few growers can afford to buy the resulting advance growing installations, or take advantage of all the novel capabilities and maintain the plants using high-tech chemical fertilizers and pesticides.
+Now, very few growers can afford to buy the resulting advanced growing installations, or take advantage of all the novel capabilities and maintain the plants using high-tech chemical fertilizers and pesticides.

 Can the natural way of farming without chemical fertilizers and pesticides produce the feasible yields and revenues using the high quality of organic fertilizers?
 The answer is “Yes”.